-As of December 31, 2016, we employed 20 full-time and 5 part-time individuals.
-In addition, we maintained subcontractor relationships with companies and individuals that add 9 individuals for professional information technology services.
-Approximately 99% of our professional employees have at least four years of related experience.
+As of December 31, 2017, we employed 23 full-time and 4 part-time individuals.
+In addition, we maintained subcontractor relationships with companies and individuals that add 7 individuals for professional information technology services.
+All of our billable professional employees have at least four years of related experience.
 For computer related services, we believe that the diverse professional opportunities and interaction among our employees contribute to maintaining a stable professional staff with limited turnover.

 We have no collective bargaining agreements or other such labor contracts with our employees and believe that our employee relationships are satisfactory.
-In the longterm, management will likely hire additional staff to meet its anticipated growth requirements.
+In the long-term, management will likely hire additional staff to meet its anticipated growth requirements.
 We do not anticipate encountering material problems in our ability to hire individuals with the requisite employee skill sets, despite a competitive market for our requisite technical skill sets and government clearances, when required.
-We utilize fee-based recruiting firms when it is necessary to speed up the process of locating and hiring employees with specialized skill sets and clearances.
+We utilize feebased recruiting firms when it is necessary to speed up the process of locating and hiring employees with specialized skill sets and clearances.
 Available Information

-We make available free of charge on or through our website our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and all amendments to those reports as soon as reasonably practicable after such material is electronically filed with or furnished to the Securities and Exchange Commission, or SEC.
+We make available free of charge on or through our website our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statements, and all amendments to those reports as soon as reasonably practicable after such material is electronically filed with or furnished to the Securities and Exchange Commission, or SEC.
 Our website address is www.infoa.com.